nclaeys/adventofsql_2024/README.md

 ## Extra notes on some days

+### Day 3
+No solution for day 3 as I did not want to learn how to parse XML in SQL.
+I do not see a real-world usecase for persisting xml blobs so skipped this day.

 ### Day17

 This day I think the data was wrong.
 There is an entry for New york timezone which results in no solution possible.